fluorumlabs/asciidocj/README.md

 - Support for block nesting is limited
 - Pass-through blocks (`++++`) are considered as blocks: all non closed html tags are closed automatically.
 This means that they can't be used to create complex HTML layouts.
+- Table cells are always treated as asciidoc fragments, but only paragraphs are outputted if no `a` is specified
+- Nested tables are not supported

 ## Internals